38 Different Species of Wild Cats

 Conservation efforts are crucial to ensuring the survival of these magnificent creatures.

-Many organizations and governments are working towards protecting tiger habitats, reducing illegal wildlife trade, and raising awareness about the importance of tiger conservation.
+Many organizations and governments are working to protect tiger habitats, reduce illegal wildlife trade, and raise awareness about the importance of tiger conservation.

 The tiger’s role in maintaining the ecological balance of their habitats cannot be overstated.